meilisearch/documentation/guides/main_concepts/indexes.md

 ## Primary key

-The document primary key is a <glossary word="field" /> in a document.
+The primary key is a <glossary word="field" /> present in all documents.
 This field is composed of a primary key <glossary word="attribute"/> name and it's unique value.
 All documents in a given index have the same primary key attribute, with each a unique value.
 The primary key's attribute name **must** be known by the index.
 There are [multiple ways to set your primary key](/guides/main_concepts/documents.md#setting-the-primary-key).

 [More information about the document primary key](/guides/main_concepts/documents.md#primary-key)